senofi/documentation/docs/source/iac-jenkins.rst

 Workspace to manage AWS Resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+|checkbox| **Create AWS Workspace**

 1. A workspace to manage AWS resources is required.
 Create a new
-   workspace and choose workflow as “API-Drive workflow” and give a
+   workspace and choose workflow as “API-Driven workflow” and give a
    meaningful name.
+Like <org name>-aws-workspace

 2. Open the workspace go to settings => General and set the execution
    mode to Remote, Apply method as Manual and Terraform version above